TACC/benchpro/README.md

 ## Getting Started

-The following steps should produce a small scale LAMMPS benchmark.
+The following steps will walk you through the basic usage of benchtool and should hopefully produce a small LAMMPS LJ-melt benchmark.
 Tested on Stampede2 and Frontera.

-### Building an application
+### Initial setup

-1 Download and setup env:
+1 Download and validate setup:

+NOTE: some of the hardware info collection scripts require root priviledges, you can either run the permissions script below, or live with the warning.

 ```
 git clone https://gitlab.tacc.utexas.edu/mcawood/bench-framework
 cd bench-framework
+sudo hw_utils/change_permissions.sh
 source sourceme
+benchtool --validate
 ```

-2 List input options:
+2 Print help:
 ```
 benchtool --help
 ```

+### Build an Application

 3 List applications available to install:
 ```
 benchtool --avail